Hawai’i Trip Journal 2010

 As instructed by the printout from our auto-rental agency, we phoned a taxi for the one-mile ride to its facility in an industrial park.

 Now the other shoe dropped.
 We were handed a single key to a Subaru with a smashed front windshield (in two places), a missing back window (cardboard in its place), and the trunk key broken off in the trunk keyhole.
-You had to laugh: this was charming and hilarious in its own way.
+You had to laugh.
+It was charming and hilarious in its own way.

-Just to get operating metal robots onto this island is a big deal and leaves a financial as well as a carbon footprint.
-Smashed windshield, missing rear window, trunk key stuck in the slot, broken fuel gauge too, but the old gal ran, and you don’t throw something like that away once you got it here.
+Just to get operating metal robots onto this island is a big deal and leaves a large financial as well as a carbon footprint.
+Smashed windshield, missing rear window, trunk key stuck in the slot, broken fuel gauge too, but the machine ran, and you don’t throw something like that away once you got it here.

 Making do with bricolage is part of the culture.